 For many struggling student loan borrowers, their tax refund includes the vital Earned Income Tax Credit (EITC).

+Many borrowers do not know that their tax refund will be taken until it is too late.
+The IRS provides a toll-free number, (800) 304-3107, to call for information about tax offsets.
+You can call this number, go through the automated prompts, and see if you have any offsets pending on your social security number.
 Most garnishments and offsets can be challenged on the basis of financial hardship, but for tax offsets, ED has stated that it rarely refunds a tax offset due to financial hardship and will only do so in the case of extreme hardship.
 It generally limits extreme hardship to imminent eviction or foreclosure.
 Borrowers may be able to stop a tax offset by getting out of default first, but the timing can be tricky.

 The government should not be keep children in poverty in order to force borrowers to repay their student loans.